ethereum-oasis-op/baseline/docs/specs/core/baseline-core-v1.0-psd01.md

 -------

 # 9 Conformance

+Describes the conformance clauses and tests required to achieve baseline compliant implementations.

+## 9.1 Conformance Targets

+Defines entities and implementations subject to conformance.

+## 9.2 Conformance Levels

+Defines conformance levels and their conformance clauses.

+## 9.3 Interoperability

 <!--

 (Note: The [OASIS TC Process](https://www.oasis-open.org/policies-guidelines/tc-process#wpComponentsConfClause) requires that a specification approved by the OP for public review, or for publication at the Project Specification or OASIS Standard level must include a separate section, listing a set of numbered conformance clauses, to which any implementation of the specification must adhere in order to claim conformance to the specification (or any optional portion thereof).
 This is done by listing the conformance clauses here.